glguy/irc-core/README.md

 * `nick-padding` - nonnegative integer - Nicks are padded until they have the specified length
 * `extra-highlights` - list of text - Extra words/nicks to highlight
 * `extensions` - list of text - Filenames of extension to load
+* `url-opener` - text - Command to execute with URL parameter for `/url` e.g. gnome-open on GNOME or open on macOS

 Settings
 --------